anza-xyz/wallet-adapter/FAQ.md

 ### `[...] is not a function` / `[...] is undefined` / `Uncaught TypeError: Cannot destructure property` / `Uncaught (in promise) WalletNotConnectedError`

-This can happen if you don't wrap your dApp with the `WalletContext` and `ConnectionContext` provided by the [react](https://github.com/solana-labs/wallet-adapter/tree/master/packages/core/react) package.
+This can happen if you don't wrap your app with the `WalletContext` and `ConnectionContext` provided by the [react](https://github.com/solana-labs/wallet-adapter/tree/master/packages/core/react) package.
 See issues [#62](https://github.com/solana-labs/wallet-adapter/issues/62#issuecomment-916421795), [#73](https://github.com/solana-labs/wallet-adapter/issues/73#issuecomment-919237687), and [#85](https://github.com/solana-labs/wallet-adapter/issues/85).

 This shouldn't happen if you're using one of the starter projects, since they set up the contexts for you.